Baby Won’t Take a Bottle? Try This Simple Step-by-Step Approach

 Step 3: Have Someone Else Try

-Babies often associate mom with breastfeeding.
-Sometimes, they’re more willing to accept a bottle from another caregiver when mom isn’t in the room.
+Babies may associate mom with breastfeeding.
+Sometimes, they are more willing to accept a bottle from another caregiver when mom isn’t in the room.
 For guidance on shared feeding strategies, explore our Parenting Tips Blog for bottle-feeding advice and family insights.

 Step 4: Use Familiar Comforts and Scents

-• Use the Bottimals Bottle-Lovey to add the familiar, comforting scent of mom for every feeding.
+- Use the Bottimals Bottle-Lovey to add a familiar, comforting scent of mom during feedings.

 Check our How to Use the Bottle-Lovey Guide for step-by-step instructions.